BeatrisIlieva/softuni-courseworks/README.md

      To enhance the shopping experience, a radio select button must be chosen before adding items to the shopping bag.
 This ensures clarity and precision in product selection, allowing customers to effortlessly specify their preferences before proceeding to the checkout.

+10. Secure Checkout Process: Providing Essential Personal Details:

+     Upon clicking on the 'Checkout' button, customers are redirected to a page where they can enter their essential personal details, including names, phone number, and delivery address.
+This mandatory step, ensures that customers provide the necessary information before proceeding.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>

 ## Installation